GoogleCloudPlatform/cloud-opensource-java/dependencies/README.md

 ### Graph Construction

-Given a list of Maven artifacts, a Maven dependency graph is defined in the following manner:
+Given a ordered list of Maven artifacts, a Maven dependency graph is constructed in the following manner:

-- Create a graph with nodes of the Maven artifacts.
-They are called initial nodes.
+- 1. Start with a graph with nodes of the Maven artifacts in the list.
+     The nodes are called _initial nodes_.
+- 2. Pick up a node in a graph in breadth-first manner.
+- 3. By reading dependencies of the node, add new nodes corresponding to the target Maven artifacts, identified by `groupId:artifactId[:classifier]:version`, if not present.
-- Edges from a node in the graph are added to the graph as well as their target nodes if not present, until all dependencies from all nodes are added to the graph.
+- 4. Add edges from the source node to the target nodes of the Maven artifacts.
+- 3. Repeat step 2-4, until all nodes are visited in this breadth-first traversal.

-A Maven dependency graph is called _undefined_ when there is a problem in constructing one (see below).
+A graph construction may _fail_ when there is a problem in constructing a graph (see below).

 ### Edge Cases

 #### Cyclic Dependency

 Cyclic dependency may exist in a Maven dependency graph.
-It does not become a cause of an undefined graph.
+It does not become a cause of a graph construction failure.

 #### Unavailable Artifact

 A Maven artifact may be unavailable through Maven repositories, making it impossible to complete a graph construction.

-Such unavailability is called _safe_ when the path from the initial nodes to the missing artifact contains both optional and `scope: provided` dependency.
-An edge whose source artifact is missing but acceptable is skipped in a graph construction.
+An unavailability of Maven artifact is called _safe_ when the path from the initial nodes to the missing artifact contains `optional` or `scope: provided` dependency.
+An edge whose source artifact is missing but is safe, is skipped in a graph construction (step 4).

-When there is an unavailable Maven artifact and it is not safe, the Maven dependency graph is undefined.
+When there is an unavailable Maven artifact and it is not safe, the graph construction fails.

 #### Unsatisfied Version Constraints

 A dependency element in pom.xml may have a [version range specification][2].
 Each of the specifications creates a version constraint.

-When there is a version constraint that cannot be satisfied during graph construction, the Maven dependency graph is undefined.
+When there is a version constraint that cannot be satisfied during graph construction, the graph construction fails.

 ### Class Path Generation through Maven Dependency Graph